 1. Holding cash in a TFSA

-Although they’re called “savings accounts,” TFSAs have little in common with everyday chequing and savings accounts.
+Sure, they have the words “savings accounts” in their title.
+But TFSAs have little in common with everyday chequing and savings accounts.
 To Steele, that means one thing: They’re no place for cash.

 “I see a lot of people holding cash in a TFSA, making nothing,” says Steele.
 “Or in a daily interest account [inside their TFSA], making 0.25% a year or so.”

-Instead, talk to an advisor about the higher returns you could get with mutual funds and other investments that you can hold in your TFSA.
+Instead, talk to an advisor about other higher return investments that you can hold in your TFSA.

 2. Withdrawing cash to set up a new TFSA